This guide focuses on practical run decisions and avoids current-version rankings, fixed build prescriptions, or precise stat claims.

 This guide helps players understand Support Tank as a value-preservation Specialist.
 It is not a solo carry and should not be judged by how quickly it clears a map alone.
 Its job is to keep the units that matter alive long enough for the army to win.

 That makes Support Tank a tempo tool.
 Fewer losses mean less Crystal spent replacing units, less downtime rebuilding the army, and more freedom to draft rewards that improve a stable plan.
+The run improves when protection is aimed at the unit that actually decides the fight.

 Identify the Unit That Decides the Fight